-The overall aim of the programme is to educate engineers who can undertake a wide variety of challenges in handling and analyzing different kinds of data, and who are able to use and develop software in complex data-intensive and AI-related applications.
+The overall aim of the programme is to educate engineers who can undertake a wide variety of challenges in handling and analysing different kinds of data, and who are able to use and develop software in complex data-intensive and AI-related applications.
 This requires a good understanding of both theory and practice, including the possibilities and limitations of existing and evolving technologies, and how to responsibly apply these in various situations.

 The courses of the programme will provide a solid foundation in machine learning, statistics and optimization, with an in-depth understanding of the mathematical modelling techniques used for extracting information from large sets of complex data, and with the computational skills and algorithms for working with such data.
 You will also gain familiarity with a range of common problems within Data Science and AI which can be solved with such techniques.

 The first year includes four compulsory courses: an introduction to Data Science and AI, Nonlinear optimization, Stochastic processes and Bayesian statistics, Applied machine learning, and Design of AI systems.
 This will give you an introduction and a good foundation for the field.
 The purely mathematical courses in statistics and optimization are important for data science and AI in several ways and form the mathematical foundations of machine learning.
 The applied courses will give you a good combination of applied theory and hands-on experiences.
 The courses will also include considerations of ethical, social and environmental issues.

 The only compulsory element in the second year is the Master’s thesis.
 In addition, you will need to choose a number of compulsory elective courses and you can further choose from a wide range of elective courses (a detailed list of available courses will appear soon).
 At the end of the programme, you will complete a 30 credit Master’s thesis project, where the acquired knowledge and skills are put into practice.